 Following this test, we found a nearly 3-fold reduction in annotation time.
 On the other hand, we also found that on some of the more complex shapes, annotators were spending quite some time manually adjusting the ML output.
 DEXTR’s authors originally showed that the segmentation can be improved with additional clicks beyond the four initial ones.
 We therefore extended our few-click tool to allow online refinement of the polygons by considering modifications to their vertices as extra clicks.
 At train time we simulated the corrective clicks by considering the point of greatest deviation between predicted mask and ground truth as illustrated in Figure 4.

+Figure 4.
+Integrating additional clicks in the training process.
 Using this method, annotators are able to re-trigger the model inference with an additional click, instead of manually adjusting the output.
 We proceeded to a second toy A/B test, and results showed that we could obtain a theoretical efficiency gain of up to 3.5x on vehicles using the improved method.

 Download our paper on Human-Centric Efficiency Improvements in Image Annotation for Autonomous Driving here and stay tuned to hear more about our latest advances!